Dr Jan Cronin

-I welcome supervision enquiries in the following areas: Janet Frame, New Zealand Literature, Irish Studies, Adaptation Studies, and Participatory Fan Culture.
+I welcome supervision enquiries in the following areas: Janet Frame, New Zealand Literature, Irish Studies and Adaptation Studies.

-In addition to supervising multiple BA(Hons) research projects in Irish theatre, I have supervised the following Masters and PhD theses:
+In addition to supervising multiple BA(Hons) research projects in Irish theatre and New Zealand literature, I have supervised the following completed Masters and PhD theses:

 - 2013-2014 April-Rose Geers, "The Collaborative Construct: Reading Multiplicity in Multiply Authored Texts", MA thesis (sole supervisor)

 - 2013-2014 Brent Stehlin, "Perception, Expression and Intersubjectivity: A Phenomenological Framework for Reading the Novels of Janet Frame", MA thesis (sole supervisor)